Is Contentment Complacency?

 How Does This Motivated Contentment Work?

 I’m moving in the right direction, even though I may not be moving “fast enough” to please my impatient heart.
-I try to remind myself to ignore the 200 or so emails per day that I get advertising “this amazing business opportunity that will solve all of my problems”.
+I try to remind myself to ignore the 200 emails per day that I get advertising “this amazing business opportunity that will solve all of my problems”.

 Walking on the highway towards the goal, Contentment says, “Stay the course you’re on.
 Keep going in the right direction.”